 Wondering how to jumpstart your healthcare marketing strategy?
 Boost your status as a thought leader, generate new leads, and skyrocket your site to the top of Google’s search results page with a fantastic healthcare blog.
 Experiment with different varieties of blog posts to keep your blog fresh and interesting.
 And remember, no matter which blog post type you select, keep your content engaging and fun.
-Read on to learn more about five of our favorite formats for healthcare blog posts.
+Read on to learn more about five of our favorite formats for healthcare blogs.

 There’s a lot to love about listicles.
 The easy-to-read posts present information in a list-like format, usually with enumerated subheads followed by lengthier blocks of text.
 Many consider listicles some of the easiest blog posts to write, because they lack the formal transitions from one idea to the next that traditional articles require.
 But don’t let the simplicity of a listicle stop you from creating a fantastic piece of content.
 Here are some suggestions for a great listicle:

-Not every type of listicle works perfectly for a healthcare blog.
+Not every type of listicle works perfectly for healthcare blogs.
 Try writing listicles that really showcase your expertise.
 Avoid overly anecdotal listicles that anyone could write, such as “10 Things That Happened to Me When I Got Off The Pill”.
 Instead, show off your medical knowledge: You’ll earn a lot more clicks with “A Doctor’s Opinion: 10 Things to Expect When You Get Off the Pill”.
 KevinMD, a popular blog, provides a platform for medical authorities.
 Consider the website’s listicle, 5 Effective Strategies for Pacing When You’re Sick or in Pain, to see how the writer blends her fun, engaging voice with true medical knowledge.

 Like listicles, how-to guides can be put together quickly – but the best ones take a little more time and effort.
 For best results, create an outline before writing to make sure you carefully plan your post.
 Not sure what to write about?
 Do a little research first.
 While you might know exactly how treat a minor burn at home, more complicated subjects require more thought.
 A fact always beats out a generalized claim.
 Consider this specialized how-to guide on transitioning from hospital to home from KevinMD.